-The nationwide average air conditioner repair costs in 2016 averaged $165 – $500 with most home owners reporting that they spent an average cost of $320 on ac unit repairs in 2016.
+The average ac repair cost is $320 for the US in 2019.
+Most homeowners report spending an average cost of $165 – $500 on air conditioning repairs in 2019.
 If you do need to have repairs made to your A/C unit and are wondering how much air conditioning unit repair cost, then below is some information that will help you to get it done professionally, economically, and quickly.

 Table of Contents:

 - Air Conditioning Contractor Certifications

 - Cost Factors Of Home Air Conditioning Repairs

 - Cost To Install Brand New Air Conditioner

 Here are the average air conditioning unit repair costs in 2019 broke down by each individual air condition service.